William Greaves

-William Greaves (October 8, 1926 – August 25, 2014) was an American documentary filmmaker and a pioneer of film-making.
+William Garfield Greaves (October 8, 1926 – August 25, 2014) was an American documentary filmmaker and a pioneer of film-making.
 After trying his hand at acting, he became a filmmaker who produced more than two hundred documentary films, and wrote and directed more than half of these.
 Greaves garnered many accolades for his work, including four Emmy nominations.

 Early life

 Greaves was born in Harlem in New York City on October 8, 1926.
 He was one of seven children of taxi driver and minister Garfield Greaves and the former Emily Muir.
 After graduating from the elite Stuyvesant High School at the age of 18, Greaves attended City College of New York to study science and engineering, but eventually dropped out to pursue a career in theater.
 Starting as a dancer, he eventually moved into acting, working in the American Negro Theater.

 Career

 Acting and film training

 In 1948, Greaves joined the Actors Studio and studied alongside the likes of Marlon Brando, Julie Harris, Anthony Quinn, Shelley Winters, and others.
 During this time, he undertook a number of roles on the stage and in the theatre, but eventually grew dissatisfied with the roles in which he was being cast.
 Miracle in Harlem (1948) was one of the films he appeared in during this period.
 He also appeared in Souls of Sin (1949), one of the last race films, which saw him sing and act.
 Realizing that most of the parts he could play were stereotypes and derivative due to racism prevalent throughout American culture at the time, Greaves looked into African-American history.
 Seeing that his opportunities would be limited were he to continue to stay in America and focus on his planned course of acting, Greaves tried his hand at movie making, electing to move to Canada and study at the National Film Board of Canada.

 After six years working in various stages of production from director to editing, Greaves found himself behind the camera as director and editor of a film called Emergency Ward, which focused on the goings-on of a hospital emergency room on a Sunday evening.